How to Pay Inheritance Tax

 - Family heirlooms as well as other personal possessions such as the deceased’s cars or jewellery

-Inheritance tax may be due on an estate and so it is important to understand how you know if any inheritance tax will be due, how to calculate how much, and how to go about paying inheritance tax if applicable.
+Inheritance tax may be due on an estate and so it is important to understand how you know if any inheritance tax will be due, how to calculate how much, and how to pay inheritance tax if applicable.

 What is inheritance tax?